SymfonyCasts/api-platform/sfcasts/ep2-security/previous-object.md

-# Previous Object

-Coming soon...
+# ACL & previousObject

-It's the `access_control` on the `PUT` endpoint.
-We were pretty easily able to make sure that only the owner of this cheese listing can edit it, otherwise you won't be in the act and access denied.
-And this is something that we have actually assertive inside of our test.
-So check this out.
-I'm going to try to trick our security system.
-So right now we're logging in as `user2@example.com` but the `CheeseListing` we're trying to update here is owned by `user1@example.com` which is why we're ultimately getting the `403` status code.
+Via the `access_control` on the `PUT` operation, we were pretty easily able to make sure that only the *owner* of this `CheeseListing` can edit it.
+If you aren't the owner, access denied!
+We asserted that in our test.

+Now...
+I'm going to *trick* the security system.
+We're logged in as `user2@example.com` but the `CheeseListing` we're trying to update is owned by `user1@example.com`... which is why we're ultimately getting the `403` status code.

-But one of the fields that you can update at least currently is you can actually update the `owner` field.
-So let's update the honor fields who `/api/users/` user2 right.
-We should not be allowed to do this just because,
+But, at least for now, we've configured the serialization groups to allow for the `owner` field to be *updated* via the PUT request.
+Let's try changing the `owner` field to `/api/users/` then `$user2->getId()`.

-At the moment we start this request, this `CheeseListing` is owned by user1 so this should absolutely be rejected.
-But if you move over and around the test,
+Clearly, this should *not* be allowed.
+But if you move over and run the test:

 ```terminal-silent
 php bin/phpunit --filter=testUpdateCheeseListing
 ```

-it's allowed.
-Check this out.
-We expected a `403`, we've got a `200` this is a very important Gotcha.
-With how API platform does their security.
-So the process of when a request comes in, the process looks like this, the first and that API platform does, is it deserializes the JSON into an object?
-So it actually goes to the process of calling JSON Decode and actually following, follow the serializer rules to create the `CheeseListing` object.
-Because of this, if you actually, because of this, if I'm, even if you use those and have access to an endpoint, if they submit, if they submit really invalidated, like invalid JSON or an owner, a field that I'm

-that's malformed, they will actually get a `400` status code a instead of a `403` So that's something that you need to watch out for.

-So the first step of the process is the deserealization.
-Then security is applied and then validation is applied.
-The validation rules.
-So what's happening in this case is by the time that we call, our `access_control` is run here.
-This object is the updated object, meaning the owner has already been changed.
-And so now the owner is equal to the currently logged in user.
-So actually object is probably not something that you should use most of the time.
-Instead you're going to use something called `previous_object`.
-Previous object is basically what I would use in pretty much all cases and less.
-For some reason you actually wanted to do an access control decision based on the posted data.
-So as soon as we change this back to `previous_object` now when we were on tests,
+The test fails!
+We expected a `403` status code but got `200`!
+What?

+I mentioned a bit earlier that when a request comes in, API Platform goes through three steps in this order.
+First it deserializes the JSON into the `CheeseListing` object.
+Second it applies our `access_control` security and *third* it executes our validation rules.

+See the problem?
+By the time API Platform processes our `access_control`, this `object` has been updated!
+Its owner has *already* been changed.
+I mean, it hasn't been updated in the database of course, but the object in memory has the *new* owner, which causes access to be granted.

+## Hello previous_object

+There are two solutions to this depending on your API Platform version.

+In API Platform 2.4, instead of `object`, use `previous_object`.
+Very simply:
+`previous_object` is the `CheeseListing` *before* the JSON is processed and `object` is the `CheeseListing` *after* the JSON has been deserialized.

+In API Platform 2.5, you'll do something different: use the new `security` option instead of `access_control`.
+It's just that simple: `security` and `access_control` work identically, except that `security` runs *before* the object is updated from the JSON.
+There's also another option called `security_post_denormalize` if you want to run a security check *after* deserialization.
+In that case, the `object` variable is the *updated* object.

+Phew!
+For us on API Platform 2.4, as soon as we change to `previous_object`... it should work!
+Try the tests:

 ```terminal-silent
 php bin/phpunit --filter=testUpdateCheeseListing
 ```

-can I scroll up?
-Yes, it works.
-So use `previous_object` All right, so now I have a really nice `access_control` for our um, `CheeseListing` Um, so let's repeat this.
-Uh, same thing over on our `User` entity right now you can see that we don't have actually any `access_control` stuff over here.
-So let's start by saying `itemOperations=`

-and we'll make the `get` item operation.
-I'm going to steal some stuff over here.
-I'm going to go steal an `access_control` entry from my user.
-So if we want to fetch a user's Day, let's say that you need to at least be logged into fetch another users user data.
-So use the `ROLE_USER` access control.
-And then if you want to post a user, the next one is `PUT`, if you want to updates a user, you're probably gonna need to be logged in and you're only going to be able to update your own.
-So here we're going to say `is_granted('ROLE_USER') and object == user`.
-So we're going to say only if this object is actually equal to this currently authenticated user.
-In this case we don't need to use `previous_object` cause there's no way to actually change the entire object.
-Um, so either of those would work just fine in that case.
+Scroll up... yes!
+All better.

+## access_control on User

+Ok, we've got really nice `access_control` now for `CheeseListing`.
+Let's repeat this for our `User`... because we don't have *any* access control stuff here now.

+Start by saying `itemOperations={}`.
+For the `get` operation... let's steal an `access_control` from my `CheeseListing`.
+Let's see... to be able to fetch a single User, let's say that you need to at least be logged in to fetch another user's data.
+So, `ROLE_USER`.

+For the `put` operation, you're probably going to need to be logged in and... you should probably only be able to update your *own* record.
+Use `is_granted('ROLE_USER') and object == user`.

+In this case, because we're not checking a specific property, we can safely use `object` instead of `previous_object`.

-And then for the last one here, for item operations, `delete`.
-Let's say that you can only delete if you are an admin.
-So we'll do the `access_control` for `ROLE_ADMIN`.
+Finally, for `delete`, let's say that you can only delete a `User` if you're an
-Cool.
-And above this I'm actually gonna.
-Now I'm going to do `collectionOperations` and same thing `get`, let's say get, you need to be logged in.
-And then for `post` posting a collection, that's actually how you create a user.
-So that's actually registration.
-So for post, I am going to just leave nothing.
-Okay, cool.
-So this was simple enough that I didn't have a test for it.
-Let's at least kind of make sure one of them works.
-Oh, of course.
-Syntax Air [inaudible] with my `itemOperations`, probably extra common there at the end.
-Refresh that again.
-Oh t closed parentheses, super.
-Oh I have a syntax.
-Air, uh, expected t clause penalty has got item operations.
-That is actually something missing, a common, they're actually missing a common there.
-And I have an extra comma right there.
-You're fresh.
-That all right.
-Cool.
-So if I right now I am actually anonymous at phone and get users execute and perfect.
-I get the `401` status code on that

-Now in addition to doing the access control, like on the operation level, you can also do it at the resource level.
-Um, the one weird thing is that in this case it's actually gonna call the `accessControl` with an upper case c instead of a lower case.
-And you'd see a couple of these extra require a `ROLE_USER`.
-So if I wanted to, I could actually say `accessControl=` `ROLE_USER` and then I don't have to have,

-that `access_control` on get anymore.
-I can just say `get`, I don't need access control down here on `get` either.
-But because we were not posed to be anonymous, we want to do this, we would still need to actually now override post and say `IS_AUTHENTICATED_ANONYMOUSLY`.
-So the default is `ROLE_USER`.
-So get is going to require `ROLE_USER` on both collection and item and all the other ones completely replaced on that.
-So the post endpoint is going to be allowed to be anonymous.
-So we can actually try that over here by open up the post here and I'm just going to send an empty body just to see if I have access and well I don't, I got a `500` air.
-Ah, another syntax error.
-Boy, I'm terrible with that.
-Flip over, add the comma on.
-Get as soon as annotation is even for me, they're tricky.
-I'm going to have to record this whole thing.
-Aren't I?
-Such a fucking disaster?
-It's going great.
-Actually, I forgot that.
-Come on.
-The end of both gets, so now let's go around alternative reexecute and there we got 400 this value should not be blank, so I proved it.
-I actually got through security.
-That one is still anonymous.
+admin: `access_control` looking for `ROLE_ADMIN`.

+Cool!
+Time for `collectionOperations`.
+For `get`, let's say that you need to be logged in... and for `post`, for *creating* a `User`, that's registration!
+Put nothing here: anonymous users need to be able to do this.

+Very nice!
+We could create some tests for this, but now that we're getting comfortable... and because these access rules are still *fairly* simple, I'll skip it and test once manually.

+Go refresh the docs to do that.
+And... syntax error!
+I am *super* lazy with my commas.
+Try it again.
+My web debug toolbar tells me we're *not* logged in.
+So if we try the GET collection operation...
+401 status code.
+Perfect!

+## Top (Resource) Level accessControl

+Until now, we've been adding the access control rules on an operation-by-operation basis.
+But you can also add rules at the *resource* level.
+Add `accessControl`... this time with a *capital* C - the top-level options are camel case.
+A few of our operations require `ROLE_USER`... so, if we want to, we could say `accessControl="is_granted('ROLE_USER')"`.

+This becomes the *default* access control that will be used for all operations *unless* an operation overrides this with their *own* `access_control`.
+This means that we don't need repeat the `access_control` on the `get` collection or item operations.
+But!
+We *do* now need to set `access_control` on the `post` operation to look for `IS_AUTHENTICATED_ANONYMOUSLY`.
+We're overriding the default access control and making sure that *anyone* can access this opperation.

+Using the resource-level versus operation-level access control is totally a matter of taste... and it fits better on some resources than others.

+Let's make sure this works... open the `POST` operation, send an empty body and 500 error!
+Let's see... bah!
+Another annotation error.
+I like annotations... but I'll admit they can get a bit big with API Platform... and I'm clearly a bit lazy today with my commas!

+Let's execute that operation again and... got it!
+A 400 error: this value should not be blank.

+Next, let's *also* making it possible for an admin user to be able to edit *any* `CheeseListing`.
+We *could* push our `access_control` logic further... but it's probably time to talk about voters.